telus/tds-core/docs/src/html/2-Use-TDS/2-setting-up-projects.md

 ---

-Working branches are a temporary place for contributors to change Thorium, and then create a pull request to get those changes back into `master`.
+Working branches are a temporary place for contributors to change TDS, and then create a pull request to get those changes back into `master`.
 Working branches are...

 * **Isolated** -- a place for individual contributors to locally build and test features, fixes, and other code changes.
 * **Temporary** -- code isn't deployed from working branches